 Resolution C.D.
-No. 2019-039 was passed on April 9, 2019 adopting Thornton's Drought Management Plan.
-Thornton's Municipal Code will be modified to establish penalties and fines for the new four drought stages following a rate study the Fall of 2019.
-Other policy changes may be needed to support drought response if Thornton enters a Stage 3 extreme or Stage 4 exceptional drought.
+No. 2019-039 was passed on [insert date] adopting Thornton's Drought Management Plan.
+Thornton's Municipal Code will be modified to establish penalties and fines for the new three drought stages following a rate study the Fall of 2019.
+Other policy changes may be needed to support drought response if Thornton enters a Stage 2 extreme or Stage 3 exceptional drought.
 Such policy changes could be needed to address:

-- Changes in water rates or a drought surcharge - Changes to water tap fees, review process and limitations on number of taps allowed - Prohibition of new taps in a Stage 4 exceptional drought - Terms for rationing water in a Stage 4 exceptional drought
+- Changes in water rates or a drought surcharge - Changes to water tap fees, review process and limitations on number of taps allowed - Prohibition of new taps in a Stage 3 exceptional drought - Terms for rationing water in a Stage 3 exceptional drought